malramsay64/Crystal_Melting/notebooks/02_calculating_melting_rate_errors.md

 #### Standard Error of the Mean

-With the errors using the standard deviation being many orders of magnitude larger than some of the values I am trying to calculate, a more appropriate measure of the error is using the Standard Error of the Mean (SEM) which takes into account the number of samples in the calculation of the error.
-Since I have a large number of samples this should be a much more appropriate metric.
+With the errors using the standard deviation being many orders of magnitude larger than some of the values I am trying to calculate, a more appropriate measure of the error is the Standard Error of the Mean (SEM).
+The SEM takes into account the number of samples in calculating the error.
+Since I have a large number of samples this should be a more appropriate metric.

 ```python
 gradient_mean = time_df.groupby(group_bys).apply(